-There is nothing that says you are from Michigan than saying that you like Superman Ice Cream.
-This ultra-sweet swirls of the colors of Superman’s costume, red, yellow, and blue.
+Nothing says you are from Michigan than saying that you like Superman Ice Cream.
+This ultra-sweet swirls of the colors of Superman’s costume: red, yellow, and blue.
 The flavors are typically cherry, lemon, and blue moon and were supposedly first formulated by Detroit’s own Stroh’s Ice Cream company.
 Stroh’s started making ice cream during prohibition, and the brewery has kept at it ever since.
 This ice cream is a Midwest favorite.
 The folks at the heart of the Great Lakes region have claimed it as their own.

 11. The Olive Burger

 This simple topping is a Michigan favorite.
 It’s thought that the city of Flint introduced the original olive burger.
 Flint is also known as Buick City and is the location of the famous sit-down strike by workers at General Motors assembly plants that kicked started the United Auto Workers Union.
 In 1923, Kewpee Hamburgers started in Flint as one of the early fast-food chain restaurants.
 The “Kewpee Hotel Hamburgs” were a hit.
 Particularly in Michigan’s state capital of Lansing.

 What food is Lansing, Michigan, famous for?
 Look no further than the Olive burger.
 Some of the best olive burgers in Lansing can be found at Weston’s Kewpee Burger and Olympic Broil.
 In East Lansing, check out the Peanut Barrel and Crunchy’s.
 All of these burger joints have been making saucy briney burgers for decades.

 The olive burger sauce recipe is straightforward.
 The original recipe calls for chopped green olives and a little of the olive brine mixed with mayonnaise.